SquidZero/Ace/README.md

 # Ace

-Ace is a studying app that is designed to be a replacement for Quizlet.
+Ace is a studying app that I made because I don't like Quizlet.